daringway/dare-aws-cli/README.md

 # aws-cred-loop ec2 describe-instances
 ```

-## aws-role AWS Assume Role
+## aws-role

-aws-role is a built-in function that allows easy AWS assume role.
-Same functionality as aws-cred.
+AWS Assume Role.  aws-role is a built-in function that allows easy AWS assume role.
+Same functionality as aws-cred but for roles.

-Roles are configured in the ~/.aws/roles in the following format.
-Note that exteranl_id is optional.
+Roles are configured in the ~/.aws/roles in the following format.  exteranl_id is optional.

 ```
 [role arbitrary-name-identifier]